After delivering over 400 babies, I have seen a big range of what women can and can’t do postpartum.

 Here’s why.

-What If I Don’t Feel Ready To Squat?
+What If I’m Not Ready To Squat?

 Walking is the easiest way to exercise, especially after giving birth.

-Take your time and work your way up.
+As always, take your time and work your way up.

 If you can only walk for 5 minutes before getting uncomfortable, then only do 5 minutes.